 The revised first degree murder offense criminalizes purposely, with premeditation and deliberation, causing the death of another person.
-The RCC's murder statute replaces the current first degree and second degree murder statutes, the special form of first degree murder by obstruction of a railroad, D.C.
+The RCC's murder statute replaces the current first degree and second degree murder statutes,1 the special form of first degree murder by obstruction of a railroad, D.C.
 Code § 22-2102, and the special form of first degree murder of a law enforcement officer, D.C.
 Code § 22-2106.
 The revised first degree murder statute also replaces penalty enhancements authorized under §§ 22-2104.01 and 24-403.01(b-2).
 An actor who knowingly causes the death of another under aggravating circumstances is subject to the enhanced penalty provision under subsection (c).
-In addition, insofar as they are applicable to current first degree murder offense, the revised first degree murder statute also partly replaces the protection of District public officials statute and six penalty enhancements: the enhancement for citizen patrols; the enhancement for minors; the enhancement for taxicab drivers; and the enhancement for transit operators and Metrorail station managers.
+In addition, insofar as they are applicable to current first degree murder offense, the revised first degree murder statute also partly replaces the protection of District public officials statute2 and six penalty enhancements: the enhancement for committing an offense while armed;3 the enhancement for senior citizens;4 the enhancement for transit operators and Metrorail station managers.8

-The revised second degree murder offense specifically criminalizes two forms of murder: 1) recklessly, under circumstances manifesting extreme indifference to human life, causing the death of another person (commonly known as "depraved heart murder"), or 2) negligently causing the death of another person in the course of, and in furtherance of, certain serious crimes (commonly known as "felony murder").
-The RCC's second degree murder statute
+The revised second degree murder offense specifically criminalizes two forms of murder: 1) recklessly, under circumstances manifesting extreme indifference to human life, causing the death of another person (commonly known as "depraved heart murder"), or 2) negligently

-&lt;sup>10 Under current law, first degree murder criminalizes three types of murder: (1) purposely causing the death of another while committing or attempting to commit any felony; or (3) causing the death of another, with or without purpose, while committing or attempting to commit first degree sexual abuse, first degree child sexual abuse, first degree cruelty to children, mayhem, robbery, kidnaping, burglary while armed with or using a dangerous weapon, or any felony involving a controlled substance.
+1 Under current law, first degree murder criminalizes three types of murder: (1) purposely causing the death of another with premeditation and deliberation; (2) purposely causing the death of another while committing or attempting to commit any felony; or (3) causing the death of another, with or without purpose, while committing or attempting to commit first degree sexual abuse, first degree child sexual abuse, first degree cruelty to children, mayhem, robbery, kidnaping, burglary while armed with or using a dangerous weapon, or any felony involving a controlled substance.
 Currently, second degree murder criminalizes three different versions of murder: (1) knowingly causing the death of another without premeditation and deliberation; (2) causing the death of another with intent to cause serious bodily injury; and (3) causing the death of another with extreme recklessness, also known as acting with a "depraved heart."
-The RCC first degree murder offense replaces: purposely causing the death of another with premeditation and deliberation form of murder.
+The RCC first degree murder offense replaces: purposely causing the death of another with premeditation form of murder.

-&lt;sup>16 D.C.
+7 D.C.
 Code §§ 22-3751; 22-3752.

-&lt;sup>17 D.C.
+8 D.C.
 Code §§ 22-3751.01; 22-3752.